The One-Person Unicorn Is Already Here

 What AI can't do is see the full picture.
 It can't decide that the marketing copy needs to match the onboarding flow which needs to reflect the pricing strategy which needs to align with the course content.

 The world will be owned by AI orchestrators.
 Not experts who know one thing deeply.
 Generalists who know enough about everything to orchestrate the whole system.
+Whose only specialty is quality prompt work.

 The orchestrator model